priyasnhibisht/Mental-Health-Chatbot/mental_health_bot/README.md

 1. Go to the Vultr dashboard.
 2. Click on + **Deploy Instance**.
 3. Select **Cloud Compute** and choose a server location close to your region for better performance.
-4. Choose an Operating System (recommended: Ubuntu 20.04).
+4. Choose an Operating System.
 5. Select a **Server Size** based on your needs (a small instance is usually sufficient).

 ### Connect to the Server